WEBR: Addition of FM translator

 In February 2023, WEBR acquired the FM translator that had previously belonged to WLVL (which Yuhnke had acquired at the same time) and flipped to a more explicit classic hits presentation, while maintaining some of its MOR leanings.
 Venturoli was named program director later that spring; Venturoli then added Mike Jacobs as the new afternoon host, replacing Wahl.
 Frank Miller succeeded Venturoli as program director in 2024.
 Miller added Cousin Brucie's new syndicated program in February 2025.

+In January 2026, WEBR announced the hiring of Danny Neaverth for a weekly Wednesday night program.

+The return of Buffalo's Breeze

+In late February 2023, WEBR acquired another FM translator on 106.9 FM, broadcasting from Grand Island, from Priority Radio.
+Three years after WTSS (then WMSX) lost its soft adult contemporary music format and the Breeze branding in June 2023, Kenmore Broadcasting Corporation dropped WEBR's oldies format on April 20, 2026, and brought back the old WMSX's "The Breeze" branding and soft adult contemporary music format.
+This follows Kenmore’s recent acquisition of W295BW bringing the station into Buffalo proper.
+The station continued to air ethnic programming on weekends alongside its music programming.
+Syndicated radio host Kadie Daye, a former WYRK morning show host, was added to the station in August 2026.
+Stilson is scheduled to retire from the station in October, with Darro slated to follow in December.